 Create New Template

-Create a new template in the Function Editor.
+Create a template in the Function Editor.
 Here you can drag functions and create connections in a similar experience to ModelBuilder.